max-mapper/monu/readme.md

 ### Monu

-<p>Monu is an open source process monitoring menu bar application for Mac OS.
+Monu is an open source process monitoring menu bar application for Mac OS.
 You can configure Monu to launch programs, and when Monu starts up it will start them.
-Additionally, it will monitor the processes and restart them if they crash.</p>
+Additionally, it will monitor the processes and restart them if they crash.

-<p>Monu is a portmanteau of 'monitor' and 'menu'.
-It has two C/C++ dependencies, [Atom Shell](https://github.com/atom/atom-shell) (which includes iojs) and the [mon](https://github.com/tj/mon) process monitor.</p>
+Monu is a portmanteau of 'monitor' and 'menu'.
+It has two C/C++ dependencies, [Atom Shell](https://github.com/atom/atom-shell) (which includes iojs) and the [mon](https://github.com/tj/mon) process monitor.

-<p>To download the latest version visit the [releases page](https://github.com/maxogden/monu/releases)</p>
+To download the latest version visit the [releases page](https://github.com/maxogden/monu/releases)

 ![screenshot.png](screenshot.png)

 ##### How to use Monu

-<p>To configure Monu, click 'Open Config Folder' and open 'config.json' in a text editor.
-When you save and return to Monu your new configuration will be automatically loaded.</p>
+To configure Monu, click 'Open Config Folder' and open 'config.json' in a text editor.
+When you save and return to Monu your new configuration will be automatically loaded.

-<p>Be sure your JSON syntax is valid when editing the configuration.
+Be sure your JSON syntax is valid when editing the configuration.
 Here are supported options.
-These should be added as top level key/value pairs to 'config.json':</p>
+These should be added as top level key/value pairs to 'config.json':

 <ul>
   <li><b>processes</b> the processes to run (see below)</li>
   <li><b>logs</b> the directory to store logs in (default config/pids)</li>